NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 If you are approaching your quota or your file count quotaor are running over 200 files/GB, the first step should beto delete old small files.
 If you want to keep them aroundbut they are not accessed frequently, you should tar up manysmall files into one big files.
 If you have an exceptionalsituation and believe you need a quota increase, pleasestart a Hera help ticket including the followinginformation:

 ::
 1. Project name.
 2. Justification, including an analysis of your workload detailing the files/GB needed.
 3. Requested quota.
 Is the increase request temporary or permanent?
 If temporary, for how long?

-he request has to be approved by the project's PI (orPortfolio Manager), so it will save time if the requestcomes from the PI (or Portfolio Manager).
+The request has to be approved by the project's PI (orPortfolio Manager), so it will save time if the requestcomes from the PI (or Portfolio Manager).
 Once requests areapproved by the PI (or Portfolio Manager) they will bereviewed by the Hera resource manager.

 .. rubric:: Lustre